-AutoCAD (DWG/DXF) and Microstation (DGN) files are read directly as ArcGIS feature datasets and are valid input to geoprocessing tools, Python scripts, and ModelBuilder iterators as read-only datasets and feature classes without a need to convert the data.
+AutoCAD (.dwg/.dxf) and Microstation (.dgn) files are read directly as ArcGIS feature datasets and are valid input to geoprocessing tools, Python scripts, and ModelBuilder iterators as read-only datasets and feature classes without a need to convert the data.
 The CAD feature dataset is a valid read-only dataset and its feature classes can be used by most geoprocessing tools that support feature layers.
-Geoprocessing tools such as Copy, Feature Class To Feature Class, Merge, Append, and Copy Features can all accomplish the task of permanently converting CAD in-memory feature classes to ArcGIS datasets such as geodatabases or shapefiles.
+Geoprocessing tools such as Copy, Export Features, Merge, Append, and Copy Features can all accomplish the task of permanently converting CAD in-memory feature classes to ArcGIS datasets such as geodatabases or shapefiles.
 The automation of the analysis and conversion of CAD data can be accomplished using Python and ModelBuilder workflows, or you can use analysis tools directly on CAD feature layers without conversion.

 CAD feature classes as map layers